4imothy/treegrep/README.md

 ### *--help* Output
 ```
-treegrep
+treegrep 0.1.1
 by Timothy Cronin

-treegrep is a pattern matcher frontend or backend
-    which displays matches in a tree and can
+A pattern matcher frontend or backend which displays results in a tree
-    present results in a menu to be opened

 tgrep [OPTIONS] <regex expression-positional|--regexp <regex expression>> [target-positional]

 Arguments: